bootloops/bashing_bytes/NetMonInfo/README.md

 ## Usage:
-run as admin, if you want access to root running connections.
+run as admin, if you want access to root running connections. using ./infosec will run once and will output an .html file. open the .html file with your browser to view data.

+Using ./auto_infosec will continuously update the .html file with connections listed with netstat

-> cd NetMonInfo
+>cd NetMonInfo
 > ./auto_infosec
 	or
 > ./infosec [runs once]

-### Note: auto_infosec is just sleep script which will re-run infosec.
+### *Note: auto_infosec is just sleep script which will re-run infosec.
 effectively updating the current network connection states. this script will use curl to connect to ipinfo.io to grab some info about connected ip's.